 4. Golden Puffer

-The Golden Puffer comes in a light in a dark version.
+The Golden Puffer comes in a light and a dark version.
 In the light version, the pufferfish has a white body covered with yellow dots.
 In the dark version, a black body has yellow dots.
 They have very rounded bodies with small fins set far back.
 There are small toothlike projections on their skin that resembles a type of sandpaper.
 When they puff up, these projections are more pronounced.
-There are very large fish I can reach almost 20 inches in length when fully grown.
+These are very large fish that can reach almost 20 inches in length when fully grown.

 5. Imitator Puffer

 The Imitator Puffer is also known as the Dwarf Malabar Puffer, and it is another type of tiny pufferfish.
 This fish has a bright yellow color.
 The males have brighter coloring than the females, while the females have dark spots across their bodies.
 Though it’s a smaller fish, they will still require an aquarium with at least 30 gallons of water.

 6. Mbu Puffer

 Mbu Pufferfish are a very large breed of pufferfish that can reach a length of 26 inches.
 These fish are difficult to house in an aquarium because it’s difficult to supply enough space and filtration to keep your pet healthy.
 Therefore, we recommend this breed only to experienced pufferfish keepers.
 Mbu Pufferfish have a unique pattern on their bodies that can change as they age.